Mount Everest © shrimpo1967

-The Shigatse prefecture is the gateway for climbers to the North Col climbing route of the world's highest mountain, Mount Everest.
+The Shigatse prefecture is the gateway for climbers to the North Col route of the world's highest mountain.
 The ultimate climber's challenge, Mount Everest towers at 29,028 feet (8,848m) on the border between Tibet and Nepal.
-The Tibetan name for the peak is Mount Quomolangma, which means 'the third goddess'.
 Access to the Everest Base Camp is via the town of Tinggri.
-About 20 miles (30km) from the town hiking tracks take climbers on a 48-mile (78km) trek to the first camp.
+About 20 miles (30km) from the town, climbers embark on a 48-mile (78km) trek to the first camp.